arduino/docs-content/content/micropython/03.micropython/04.board-examples/nano-esp32/nano-esp32.md

 ---
 title: Nano ESP32
 description: Learn how to use specific features on the Nano ESP32 using MicroPython
+author: Pedro Lima
 ---

 ![Nano ESP32](./assets/esp32.png)